South Africa's Residential Property Market Analysis 2024

 Sources: FNB, Global Property Guide

-Demand continues to fall, with residential market activity in South Africa weakening last year as compared to the prior year, amidst high interest rates, coupled with sluggish economic activity.
+Demand remains subdued, with residential market activity in South Africa weakening since last year, amidst high interest rates, coupled with sluggish economic activity.

 The time-on-market, which refers to the number of days a property has been for sale from the listing date to the date the contract is signed, increased dramatically to an average of 12 weeks in 2023, up from less than 10 weeks in 2022.
 Though it is still slightly below the long-term average of around 13 weeks.